 “Universities across the world face financial pressure because so many of the tuition-paying families we serve are suffering financially and because people worry that campuses might not be able to reopen, or reopen fully, in the fall,” Farina said in an interview with The Setonian.
 “Some universities also worry high school graduates will take gap years or prefer not to live away from home.
 Seton Hall is budgeting to be able to excel in any of the foreseeable scenarios.
 We operate rather efficiently, and that efficiency will help us weather this economy.”

-In an effort to cut costs, Farina said that the University has already instituted a pay freeze, while the Board of Regents is exploring furloughing non-faculty employees who cannot work from home or are not deemed essential in the next few months, which could save the University substantial amounts of money but noted that it is not yet official.
+In an effort to cut costs, Farina said that the University has already instituted a pay freeze, while the Board of Regents is exploring furloughing non-faculty employees who cannot work from home or are not deemed essential in the next few months, which could save the University substantial amounts of money.
+Still, he noted that it is not yet official.

-“We should all exercise discretion, restraint, and care as we reference these matters, which are not yet set in stone, and work to decrease rather than accidentally add to, the stress levels of our employees and their families,” Farina said.
+“We should all exercise discretion, restraint, and care as we reference these matters, which are not yet set in stone, and work to decrease rather than accidentally add to, the stress levels of our employees and their families,” Farina said in his report.

 The measures follow a nationwide trend among colleges and universities now struggling to cope with the financial and academic ramifications of social distancing measures enacted to slow the spread of COVID-19.